Aviation in Indonesia: Airlines

-Aviastar, domestic passenger airline started as a helicopter charter services company with various leased helicopters, now is an established company dealing with air transportation services either for chartered flights or schedule flights.

-In mid 2015, Lion Air rules Indonesia's domestic air travel market share by 41.6 percent, while Garuda Indonesia came in second with 23.5 percent share.
-Sriwijaya Air came in third with a market share of 10.4 percent, followed by Garuda's low-cost subsidiary Citilink (8.9 percent) and Lion Air's short-haul subsidiary Wings Air (4.7 percent).
-Indonesia AirAsia, a unit of the Malaysian budget airline, had a 4.4 percent market share.
+In 2023, Lion Air Group, which comprises Lion Air, Wings Air, and Batik Air, rules Indonesia's domestic air travel market share by 64.60 percent, while Garuda Group, which comprises Garuda Indonesia and Citilink, came in second with 26.52 percent share.
+Indonesia AirAsia, a unit of the Malaysian budget airline, came in third place with had a 3.05 percent market share.

-Overall, Indonesian domestic air travel business is overwhelmingly ruled by two groups; Lion Air group and Garuda Indonesia group.
-By mid 2015, Lion Air group accounted for 43.17 percent of market share, while Garuda Indonesia group had a 37.08 percent market share.
+Overall, Indonesian domestic air travel business in 2023, is still overwhelmingly ruled by two groups; Lion Air group and Garuda Indonesia group.
+Previously by mid 2015, Lion Air group accounted for 43.17 percent of market share, while Garuda Indonesia group had a 37.08 percent market share.

 Military and government

 The Indonesian Air Force has 34,930 personnel, equipped with 224 aircraft, among them 110 are combat aircraft.
 The inventory includes Su-27 and Su-30 as the main fighters supplemented by F-16 Fighting Falcons.
-Major military transportation aircraft include Lockheed L-100-30 Hercules, CN-235, and Puma helicopter.

 The Indonesian Air Force possess and operate numerous military airbases and military airstrips across the archipelago.
 The notable ones are Halim Perdana Kusuma Airbase in Jakarta, serving Indonesia's VVIP, where Indonesian Presidential Aircraft stationed.
 While airforce bases such as Iswahyudi Air Force Base in Madiun, Abdulrachman Saleh in Malang, Sultan Hasanuddin in Makassar, Supadio in Pontianak, and SSK II in Pekanbaru, are especially vital for regional air defense.
 Since 2014, Indonesian Airforce also had upgraded its military airbase in Ranai, Natuna islands, and increasing its presence in South China Sea region.